 If past history exists, look back on the last 12 to 24 months of sales data to establish your performance baseline.
 Using the target review period as a guide, summarize the total performance by sales volume, profit, cost, or related sales activities that took place over the same periods in the past.

-For example, if you’re tying your sales quota to quarterly sales volume, you would take the entire sales volume over the past 12 to 24 months and add it together, then divide by four for 12 months of data or eight for 24 months of data to arrive at your average quarterly sales volume over the past 12 or 24 months.
+For example, if you’re tying your sales quota to quarterly sales volume, you would take the entire sales volume over the past 12 months, then divide by four to get the average quarterly sales number.
+If you’re able to measure for 24 months, that gives you a more stable baseline, and you would simply divide by eight instead of four to get your average.

 Examples of tools you could use to review past history include:

-- Margin Reports or P/L statements for profit-based performance quotas
+- Margin reports or profit and loss statements for profit-based performance quotas

 - Activity logs such as trip reports, call reports, or the count of leads added to the pipeline for activity-based performance quotas

-- A P/L statement, service logs, or expense reports can be used to establish cost-based performance quotas
+- A profit and loss statement, service logs, or expense reports can be used to establish cost-based performance quotas

-Beth, the sales manager in charge of a boutique offering high-end attire, wants to set a sales quota for her team.
+Beth is the owner of a small boutique offering high-end attire and wants to set a sales quota for her team of three salespeople.
 She knows sales cycles are quick and that her salespeople are not responsible for either the original purchase costs or the product’s pricing.
+As a result, Beth determines that each of her salespeople should have a monthly sales quota tied to top-line revenue, based on the quick sales cycles and her team’s responsibilities.

 Account for Seasonality

-The reason for this is you need to set realistic sales quota.
+You can adjust your sales quota accordingly to account for seasonality by establishing a different sales quota number for each review period.
+This ensures that you have set realistic sales quotas.
 If you expect your sales to double in the fourth quarter, your sales quota should reflect that expectation when comparing quotas from quarter to quarter.

-Continuing with the high-end boutique example, Beth’s sales report shows a spring spike in sales during her area’s prom and wedding season and another before the holidays.
+Continuing with the high-end boutique example, Beth’s sales report shows a spring spike in sales of as much as 50% during her area’s prom and wedding season and another before the holidays.
 She expects the same seasons will result in a spike next year.
-Beth decides to adjust her review period.
-She will evaluate her team’s sales performance against their quota once a quarter.
+Using this information, she knows she needs to account for that variance or her sales quotas won’t be accurate or attainable.
 She also decides to set a different sales quota target for each quarter.

-She refers to the boutique’s sales report.
-She divides the total sales per each quarter by the average number of sales staff during the same period, which fluctuates from one quarter to the next.
+Looking at her sales reports, she figures her average baseline on a quarterly basis.
+She looks at each quarter and divides the total sales for each quarter by the average number of sales staff during the same period, which fluctuates from one quarter to the next.

 Beth’s team’s average baseline for performance, adjusted for seasonality, is: